aritchie/speechrecognition/readme.md

+# UPDATE - This library has now moved to the Shiny Framework at https://github.com/shinyorg/shiny

-# ACR Speech Recognition Plugin for Xamarin & Windows
+## ACR Speech Recognition Plugin for Xamarin & Windows

 _Easy to use cross platform speech recognition (speech to text) plugin for Xamarin & UWP_